 |

 The default Angle, Curvature and Curvature Rate at the start-Point and end-Point of the Blend-Curve are zero.
-The images to the left and above are default Blend-Curves. •The Blend-Curve at the top has been added with a drag from bottom-left to top-right. •The Blend-Curve at the bottom has been added with a drag from top-right to bottom-left. |
+The images to the left and above are default Blend-Curves. •The Blend-Curve in the upper image has been added by dragging from lower-left to upper-right. •The Blend-Curve in the image to the left has been added by dragging from upper-left to lower-right. |

-•Hover + Drag from the end-Point of a different sketch-element to merge the start-Point of as new Blend-Curve.
-When you merge the Blend-Curve with a sketch-element, the Blend-Curve matches the Angle, Curvature and Curvature Rate with the other sketch-element. |
+•Hover+Drag from the end-Point of a different sketch-element to merge the start-Point of a new Blend-Curve. •The Blend-Curve matches the Angle, Curvature and Curvature Rate with the other sketch-element. |

 ![]() Continuous Curvature AND Curvature Rate |